-The Automotive Technology program provides a comprehensive introduction to the mechanical and technological skills you’ll need to work as an automotive service technician.
-The program gives you a solid grounding in mechanical systems, computers, networks, electronics, and non-mechanical systems you’ll encounter on the job.
+The Automotive Technology program teaches you the mechanical and technological skills you’ll need to work as an automotive service technician.
+The program gives you a solid grounding in mechanical systems, computers, networks, electronics, and the non-mechanical systems you’ll encounter on the job.
 You will take what you learn in the classroom and apply it in Holland College’s Automotive Technology shop.

 This is a US Federal Aid Approved program.